 Included are an engineer’s cap, bandana, train whistle, certificate, and a special button.
 Get more info and buy tickets online.

-Hand feed Masai giraffes and have the experience of a lifetime.
-Please call ahead to check on giraffe feeding schedule, times or check at the admissions window upon your arrival; feeding times may vary due to weather and/or animal behavior.
+It’s the experience of a lifetime!
+Please call ahead to check on giraffe feeding schedule or check at the admissions window upon your arrival; feeding times may vary due to weather and/or animal behavior.

 Open 11:30 a.m.–1:30 p.m. weekdays, 11:30 a.m.–12:45 p.m. and 1:30–2:45 p.m. weekends.
 Please try to get in line 15 minutes prior to feeding end times.